 Endoscopy has been utilized for many years to evaluate the upper airway in horses.
 We have a small 8 mm external diameter endoscope that we use to evaluate the upper airway in horses.
 The small diameter of this endoscope assures that we can access this region in even the smallest pony or foal, without too much discomfort to the patient.
 The endoscope aids in harvesting diagnostic samples for bacterial cultures and cell samples, and performs some therapeutic procedures such as flushing and medicating a horse’s guttural pouches.

-A specialized 3-meter length gastroscope is used to image the stomach of the horse to diagnose equine gastric ulcer syndrome and occasionally a foreign object or gastric tumor.
+WCE also uses a specialized 3-meter length gastroscope is used to image the stomach of the horse to diagnose equine gastric ulcer syndrome and occasionally a foreign object or gastric tumor.
 The additional length is necessary to reach the equine stomach and to image all regions of the upper duodenum and pyloris.

 Ultrasound is used to image the internal organs of the horse in a non-invasive, non-painful way.
 The ultrasound is commonly used to image the organs of the intestinal tract and the space around the intestine (called the peritoneal cavity), the lungs and pleural space, and the heart (cardiac ultrasound).